 More flexible credit requirements – Because a USDA Home Loan is insured by the government, we can offer USDA Home Loans to applicants that may not qualify for other types of home financing, including FHA loans.
 The current min credit score FICO is 620.

-Home buyers that have questions, or want to learn about getting pre approved can submit the short Info Request Form on the right side of this page.
-Mobile users can find the Info Request Form here.
+Home buyers that have questions, or want to learn about getting pre approved can submit the short Info Request Form on this page.
 We can be reached Monday – Sunday at ph: 800-743-7556 or visit www.UsdaMortgageSource.com

 USDA Mortgage Source serves all Florida buyers including : Lee County – Alva, Boca Grande, Bonita Springs, Cape Coral, Estero, Fort Myers, Charlotte County Palm Island, Placida, Port Charlotte, Punta Gorda, Rotonda and Solana.
 USDA approved homes, Punta Gorda USDA Loan